hetznercloud/terraform-provider-hcloud/docs/actions/server_poweroff.md

 subcategory: ""
 description: |-
   Power off a server in Hetzner Cloud.
+  See the Power off a Server documentation https://docs.hetzner.cloud/reference/cloud#tag/server-actions/poweroff_server for more details.
 ---

 # hcloud_server_poweroff (Action)

 Power off a server in Hetzner Cloud.

+See the [Power off a Server documentation](https://docs.hetzner.cloud/reference/cloud#tag/server-actions/poweroff_server) for more details.